dsandstrom/task_roller/README.md

 ## GitHub API Integration

 Connect your TaskRoller app to a GitHub repo to simplify things:
-* When a new issue is added on github.com, a Issue is added to your TaskRoller app.
+* When a new issue is added on github.com, an Issue is added to your TaskRoller app.
 * Tasks can be created from this Issue, which can be progressed with commit message callouts.
 * When the TaskRoller Issue is closed, the issue on GitHub is also closed.
 * Automated comments are added to the GitHub issues which provide info and links.